Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Screenshot of the Add a credential button.](images/Lab-guide/image25.png "Add a credential button")

-3. Specify the following properties and click **Create** to continue.
+3. Specify the following properties and click **Create** to continue:

     a.
 Name: **SQLLocalAdmin**